-- 4. The equivalent Article 2 section also focuses on standard forms, rather than any forms, but uses a significantly different approach and covers a broader scope.
-It applies in the event of a conflict not only between forms, but also between a standard form and terms "proposed" by another party.
-It holds that, in the event of such a conflict, a signed record controls "if the party signing the form has manifested assent to them [the varying terms]" In the case of conflicting standard terms (the situation covered here), the Article 2 draft now also follows a knock out rule. - 5.
-The Committee should continue to consider whether special treatment should be given to terms regulating use of software.
-Should a party be able to eliminate a single CPU restriction central to the definition and pricing of the particular software, for example, by including in its standard order forms terms that require a right to use the software on any CPU of the user's selection?
-Should it be able to nullify a restriction limiting the license to non-commercial use by providing that a contrary term in its order form and, thus, forcing the transaction back onto default rules which contain no such restriction?
-Unlike warranty and similar terms, the use terms define what product is being sold (e.g., multi-user or single user license).
-A party should not be able to alter the conditions of sale of the product in this manner.
+5. The equivalent Article 2 section also focuses on standard forms, rather than any forms, but uses a significantly different approach and covers a broader scope.
+It applies in the event of a conflict not only between forms, but also between a standard form and any terms "proposed" by another party.
+It holds that, in the event of such a conflict, a signed record controls "if the party signing the form has manifested assent to them [the varying terms]" In the case of conflicting standard terms (the situation covered here), the Article 2 draft now also follows a knock out rule.

+6. The nature of information product contracting creates significant questions about whether a knock out rule should be applicable to terms central to the definition of the product itself.
+Should a party be able to eliminate a single CPU restriction that is central to the definition and pricing of the particular software, for example, by including in its standard order forms terms that require a right to use the software on multiple CPU knowing that the business of the provider will not ordinarily allow it to review the language in each form?
+Unlike warranty and similar terms, scope terms define what product is being sold (e.g., multi-user or single user license).
 The pure knock out rule may not be appropriate in the multi-element world of software and information licensing.
-Former (c) proposed a method of dealing with this factor.
+Former (c) proposed a method of dealing with this fact.
+The new draft proposes in subsection (d) a different approach suggested by a commissioner during discussion of this section and later supported by members of the entertainment industry concerned about the central nature of license scope provisions.
+The approach provides that the licensor's provisions as to scope of the license control despite conflicting standard terms unless the licensor's scope provisions conflict with a contrary negotiated agreement.
+Scope would not refer to various use considerations, such as designating a particular CPU, precluding reverse engineering, or making a back-up, but would include terms restricting field of use, duration and similar terms that in effect define the nature of the information product being licensed.